UNDERSEA EXPEDITIONS LLC.

 Not included:

-Airfare to Phuket (HKT), marine park and port fees of $115 (paid on board), instruction or gear rental if needed, Nitrox if desired ($175 for 10 days), alcoholic beverages, crew gratuity, diving insurance (required), or travel insurance (required for this vacation).
+Airfare to Phuket (HKT), marine park and port fees of $95 (paid on board),instruction or gear rental if required, Nitrox ($175 for seven days), alcoholic beverages, crew gratuity, diving insurance (required), or travel insurance.

 Air Connections: